emqx/emqx-docs/en_US/rule/rule-example.md

 > Payload: "Hello web server"
 ```

-Then inspect the Web Service table, verify a new record has been
+Then inspect the Web Service table, and verify a new record has been
 received:

 ![image](./assets/rule-engine/webhook_result.png)